An extremely luxurious shopping list of new and exciting clothes and accessories

 An homage to Monsieur Dior’s love of Britain opens at Harrods this month, coinciding with the launch of Maria Grazia Chiuri’s A/W19 collection for the Parisian house, which also drew inspiration from the UK (Chiuri referenced the Teddy Girl movement of the 1950s, made famous by the photographs of Ken Russell).
 The pop-up is suitably Anglophile, encompassing red phone boxes, black cabs and Union Jack-themed handbags, alongside other exclusive pieces, while an ‘ABCDior customisation service’ will allow customers to personalise their purchases.

-An alumni of Phoebe Philo’s Celine, Daniel Lee’s much-anticipated first runway show for Bottega Veneta was shown in Milan earlier this year, imbuing the storied Italian house with a tough, sensual new energy – and plenty of desirable clothing for men and women.
+An alumnus of Phoebe Philo’s Celine, Daniel Lee’s much-anticipated first runway show for Bottega Veneta was shown in Milan earlier this year, imbuing the storied Italian house with a tough, sensual new energy – and plenty of desirable clothing for men and women.
 Now, that collection arrives in stores, including Dover Street Market London, where a permanent new area is dedicated to Lee’s distinct vision.
 Our eyes lie firmly on the nappa leather totes, a supersized take on the house’s signature intrecciato weave.

 Several entirely new brands also arrive at Dover Street Market London this month, among them Venczel, an accessories label known for vegetable-tanned handbags in various satisfying geometric shapes.
 Founded in Copenhagen by Matilda Venczel, the label is a favourite with the city’s in-the-know – and fashionably astute – crowd, and comes with the benefit of a sustainable business model: much of the leather she uses is a byproduct from the meat industry.